plone/training/zpt_2.rst

     On older Plone versions (using Archetypes) we used ``python:context.toLocalizedTime(context.Date(), longFormat=False)``.
 That called the python script ``toLocalizedTime.py`` in the Folder ``Products/CMFPlone/skins/plone_scripts/``.

     That folder ``plone_scripts`` holds a multitude of useful scripts that are still widely used.
-But they are all deprecated and most of them are gone in Plone 5 and replaced by proper python methods in BrowserViews.
+But they are all deprecated and most of theme are gone in Plone 5 and replaced by proper python methods in BrowserViews.

-We could also leave the formatting to the front-end.
+We could also leave the formatting to the frontend.
 Plone 5 comes with the `moment pattern <http://plone.github.io/mockup/dev/#pattern/moment>`_ that uses the library `moment.js <http://plone.github.io/mockup/dev/#pattern/moment>`_ to format dates.
 Try the relative calendar format:

 ..  code-block:: html